-- Kollman, 13.1, Koza, John, et. al. "Every Vote Equal: A State-Based Plan for Electing the President by National Popular Vote." - Questions to consider while reading: - Who is most influential in selecting presidential nominees?
+- Kollman, 13.1, Koza, John, et. al. "Every Vote Equal: A State-Based Plan for Electing the President by National Popular Vote." - o Kollman 12.4: Kollman, Ken.
+"Who drives the party bus?"
+[3 pages]

+- Who is most influential in selecting presidential nominees?
 [Cohen; Kollman] - What does it mean that voters are myopic?
 [Bartels] - If voters respond to sporting events, what are the implications for elections serving as an accountability mechanism?
 [Sanders] - Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 11: 445-446